sistemadevsys/portaria/README.md

 CREATE USER 'devsys'@'localhost' IDENTIFIED BY 'your_p@ssword';
 GRANT ALL PRIVILEGES ON gstec.* TO 'devsys'@'localhost';
 GRANT ALL PRIVILEGES ON gstec.* TO 'devsys'@'%';
+GRANT ALL PRIVILEGES ON gstec.* TO 'root'@'localhost';
+GRANT ALL PRIVILEGES ON gstec.* TO 'root'@'%';
 ALTER USER 'devsys'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_p@ssword';
 FLUSH PRIVILEGES;
 ```